Indrawan-maker/Indrawan-maker/README.md

 <br>
 <h1>a good painter will not just paint</h1>
 <h3>About Me</h3>
 <p>Hey there, I’m Muhammad Indrawan Ismail, a 4th-semester Information Systems student at Sultan Aji Muhammad Idris University Samarinda.
-I'm, a fullstack web developer but mostly work in frontend.
+I'm, a fullstack web developer but mostly work in backend.

 I’ve been spending most of my time coding.
 Honestly, I didn’t really know what to do during my holidays, so I just ended up coding.
 For me, coding feels like a new game  it’s challenging and makes me curious to keep learning.
 I like do the hard things until the easy one felt boring.